 Academic and Application Orientation

 All of our schemes / programmes are thoughtfully designed, meeting the needs of industries, the professions and the community, with an appropriate balance of theory and practice in the curriculum.
 Most of our academic schemes / programmes are accredited by relevant statutory or professional bodies, both local and overseas.

 Strengthened Language and Communications Component

 Mandatory Work-Integrated Education (WIE)

 All PolyU full-time undergraduate students are required to complete a mandatory WIE component to gain real-life experience in the actual workplace before graduation.
 This will enable our students to deepen their understanding of industries and professions, to apply classroom learning in real-life situation, and to develop their workplace skills.

 Enrich Students' Experience with Industries and the Professions

 With our strong and long-standing relationship with industries and the professions, we are able to organise many "out-of-classroom" learning activities (e.g. mentorship programme, talks by experts from various disciplines, site visits and study tours, industry-based student projects, etc.) that bring students closer to real-life professional practice.
 This relationship has also further stepped up collaboration between the University and industries in research, high-level consultancy projects and knowledge transfer activities which in turn support the application orientation of our academic schemes / programmes.

 In all of our schemes / programmes, we include a capstone project or thesis to enable students to consolidate their learning experience accumulated over the entire undergraduate study to deal with or solve a complex problem related to their profession/discipline.
 This will better prepare our students for professional practice or further studies.

-We place a strong emphasis on nurturing students' entrepreneurial and innovative spirit, as well as critical thinking and problem-solving abilities, and offer a wide range of curricular and co-curricular activities.
+We place a strong emphasis on nurturing students' entrepreneurial and innovative spirit, knowledge in artificial intelligence and data analytics, as well as critical thinking and problem-solving abilities, and offer a wide range of curricular and co-curricular activities.
 Two new mandatory components, “Artificial Intelligence and Data Analytics” and “Innovation and Entrepreneurship” will be included in the General University Requirements (GUR) of the undergraduate curriculum to help students develop these skills.
+Minor and Secondary major in IE and AIDA will also be included to provide opportunities to further develop in these two areas.

 II.
 Nurturing Students into All-Round Global Citizens